 The centre of town is a bit manic and not many people live directly in there, as with most cities.
 Hannover can be nice, but you have to be aware it’s on a hill, so you don’t want to be too far up.

 Around Seven Dials is very nice, while again you don’t have a long walk into town.
-London Road isn’t the greatest, however it’s drastically changing over time, from a place with struggling shops to a student area.
+London Road isn’t the greatest, however it’s drastically changing over time, from a place with struggling shops and drug issues to a student area which is now predominantly student halls.

 Council Tax

 Our council tax has repeatedly gone up over the past few years.
-We were paying £122 per month, whereas now it’s £160, however that could be that I moved to a more expensive area code.
+We were paying £122 per month, whereas now it’s £185, however that could be that I moved to a more expensive area code.
+Do remember that if you’re on your own, you can apply to pay less as you won’t need as many local resources.

 Electricity & Gas